What are Orthotics?

 There are some situations that require extra foot support.
 It is important to have a thorough assessment of your biomechanical needs.

-When serious issues have been ruled out, orthotics can be beneficial as they remove pressure and stress from painful areas.
+Orthotics can help with ongoing foot pain as they remove pressure and stress from painful areas.

-Orthotics help reposition structures in the foot to improve biomechanical function and reduce chance of injury.
+Orthotics improve biomechanical function, helping to reposition structures in the foot to reduce chance of injury.

 There are a few different conditions that contributes to insufficient biomechanics: